List of Toy Story characters: Harmony

-Harmony (voiced by Lila Sage Bromley) is the granddaughter of the antique store's owner.
+Harmony (voiced by Lila Sage Bromley) is the granddaughter of Margaret.
 Gabby Gabby hopes to obtain a new voice box to get Harmony's attention, but even after Woody gives Gabby his voice box, Harmony still shows no interest.

+Harmony's mother

+Harmony's mother (voiced by Patricia Arquette) is the unnamed mother of Harmony.

 Rejean

 Rejean is a boy who appears in flashbacks.
-Duke Caboom is given to Rejean for Christmas, but because TV toy commercials greatly exaggerated Duke's abilities, Rejean becomes disappointed that Duke cannot jump through hoops, and throws Duke away on Boxing Day, believing he is defective.
+Duke Caboom is given to Rejean for Christmas, but because TV toy commercials greatly exaggerated Duke's abilities, Rejean is seemingly disappointed when Duke is unable to jump through hoops, and thus throws Duke away on Boxing Day, believing he is defective.
 When Duke Caboom and Woody are on a mission to rescue Forky and Bo Peep's sheep, Duke hallucinates an angry Rejean's head watching him, and loses control.

+Introduced in Toy Story 5

+Smarty Pants

+Smarty Pants (voiced by Conan O'Brien) is a wisecracking toilet-training tech toy placed in Blaze's old abandoned toy house.
+He is mostly accompanied by a sticky hand toy.

+Atlas

+Atlas (voiced by Craig Robinson) is a GPS-themed hippo toy equipped with navigation-style features.

+Snappy

+Snappy (voiced by Shelby Rabara) is a camera-themed toy able to capture photos and record moments during play.

+Dr. Nutcase

+Dr. Nutcase (voiced by Matty Matheson) is a peanut daredevil toy who fears technology.

+Blaze Manoukian

+Blaze Manoukian (voiced by Mykal-Michelle Harris) is a 9-year-old girl living on a farm that used to belong to Emily.
+She loves animals and has an active imagination similar to Bonnie's.
+Thanks to Jessie and Lilypad, Blaze becomes friends with Bonnie by the end of the film.

+Jimmy Dean

+Jimmy Dean is Blaze's pet Berkshire pig.

+Chelsea, Heidi and Kara

+Chelsea, Heidi and Kara are three girls in Bonnie's neighborhood who dislike toys, play extensively with tablet devices and bully Bonnie for still playing with toys, and are supporting and conclusive antagonists, prompting her parents to get Lilypad for her.
+They are seen to have models based on a Ladybug, Bluebird, and Beaver respectively.

 Introduced in Lightyear

-Izzy Hawthrone
+Izzy Hawthorne

 Izzy Hawthorne (voiced by Keke Palmer and Keira Hairston) is the granddaughter of Alisha, whom Buzz meets in the future as a result of multiple hyper-speed tests.
 She is the leader of Junior Zap Patrol, a volunteer team of cadets training to become protectors of the nascent society that has taken shape on the planet.

 Sox

 Sox (voiced by Peter Sohn) is a robotic cat and Buzz's personal companion.
-A gift from Alisha after his first hyper-speed test, Sox is programmed to provide personal and emotional support for Buzz, and is equipped with a number of accessories.
-Despite being programmed with artificial intelligence, he occasionally shows signs of a real cat, including expressing satisfaction from being petted and getting distracted by laser pointers.
+A gift from Alisha after his first hyper-speed test, Socks is programmed to provide personal and emotional support for Buzz and is equipped with some accessories.
+Despite being programmed with artificial intelligence, he occasionally shows traits similar to a real cat, including expressing satisfaction at being petted and getting distracted by laser pointers.

 Mo Morrison

-Maurice "Mo" Morrison (voiced by Taika Waititi) is a naive, neurotic space cadet who Buzz befriends.
+Maurice Mo Morrison (voiced by Taika Waititi) is a naive, neurotic space cadet who Buzz befriends.